Tuition & Fee Payment Policy at Gwynedd Mercy University

 Due Dates and Statement Information

-Statements for Spring 2014 will be available beginning November 22, 2013.
+Statements for Fall 2014 will be available beginning July 18, 2014.
 The University will send one paper statement to your home.
-All other statements will be updated to your self-service account.
+All other statements will be updated and posted to your self-service account.
 If someone other than yourself, for example, your parents are paying your tuition then it is your responsibility to provide a copy of your invoice or give them parent access to your self service account.

 Statements are updated on the 2nd and 4th Friday of each month to reflect payments, financial aid disbursements and adjustments.
 You can access your billing statements through self-service under the finances tab.
 You may view a statement which is a snap shot of that day or view your live balance under balances.